 Wood chips should be added to an Electric Smoker every 45 minutes.
 Two handfuls, approximately 30g of wood chips should be added each time.
 This will allow for a thin layer to form on the smoking tray which will allow the wood chips to smoke faster than a thicker layer of wood chips.
 While the wood chips are smoking, preheat the next batch by leaving the wood chips on the surface of the smoker.
 This will allow the wood chips to smolder quicker once in the smoking pan.

-Woodchips now come in different flavors, such as strawberry, apple, hickory, maple, mulberry, oak, and mesquite etc. All are different and their suitability varies, depending upon the particular type of food being smoked.
+Wood chips now come in a wide variety of flavors, such as strawberry, apple, hickory, maple, mulberry, oak, and mesquite, to name a few.
+All add different nodes to your food, depending upon the particular type of food being smoked.
 For example, you can consider maple wood chips for smoking vegetables, steak, and cheese etc. Mesquite wood chips could be ideal for the majority of meats, particularly beef.
 Then there is an option of Mulberry wood chips as well, which is known for its suitability with poultry and ham.
 Finally, the oak wood chips are extremely preferable and suitable for the fish and red meat smoking.
 If you go well with the selection of the right wood chips as per the type of food you are cooking, then you can think about the quantity to add in different intervals for getting the best results.

 All you need to know

 about adding wood chips in an electric smoker at different intervals: